Kopernicus/Kopernicus/README.md

 New in this latest version (release-60):

 1.)
+Shadow fixes for KSC scene and in general on DirectX 11, to act slightly more like stock (and look better).

-Minor fix to grass texturing at KSC in some custom mods.
+2.)
+Minor fix to grass customization at KSC in some custom mods.

 Known Bugs: